nitnub/live-bus-tracker/README.md

 # Real Time Bus Tracker

-This is a basic bus stop tracker for the Seattle and Boston areas.
+This is a basic bus & bus stop tracker for the Boston and Seattle areas, respectively.
 Jump between the two maps by clicking the link at the top-right of the screen.
 Note that you will need a [Mapbox](https://www.mapbox.com/) API key in order to view the maps.

-* Seattle: Select a line from the drop-down to view all available stops.
+* Seattle: Enter your Mapbox key and select a line from the drop-down to view all available stops.
 Each stop is clickable and will tell you the intersection / stop name.

-* Boston: Click the button at the top-left of the screen to update the marker location.
+* Boston: Enter your Mapbox key and click the button at the top-left of the screen to begin live tracking of all buses traveling the route 1 line which connects MIT and Harvard.
+All data updates every 10 seconds.

 ## How to Run